vassiliphilippov/erct-papers/docs/erct_specification.md

 #### R - Reproduced

 - The study must be independently replicated.
-- Replication should ideally be conducted by a different research team in a different context.
+- Replication should be conducted by a different research team in a different context.
+- Replication should be published in a peer-reviewed scientific journal.
 - Check for: Reference to original study, description of replication process, and comparison of results.
 - Evidence of independent reproduction may appear after the original study's publication in other papers.